 Aggregated consumer data can also help you make informed business decisions.
 However, setting up and managing a data clean room is not always straightforward.

 What Is a Data Clean Room?

 Think of a data clean room as Switzerland.
 It’s a neutral environment where two parties can securely share and analyze data.
-Each party has full control of how, where, and when to use it.
+Each party has full control of how, where and when to use it.

 Clean room environments typically combine a brand’s first-party data with security tools and privacy-compliant data aggregated from the internet.
 User-level data goes into the clean room and aggregated insights come out in a commingled audience group called a cohort.

 Brands can then securely match their first-party data with partner data.
 For example, you can connect your Amazon or Google data.
-Then, develop insights, identify new targeting opportunities, and create efficiencies through audience segmentation.
+Then, develop insights, identify new targeting opportunities and create efficiencies through audience segmentation.

 Data Clean Room vs. Walled Gardens